 Unfortunately, there is no “black and white” answer to tent classification.
 When it comes to season ratings and tent types, there are a lot of crossovers, and it can become a little confusing when choosing a tent for the first time.

-Use this guide to narrow your choice before you get bogged down in small details like number of rooms, awnings, accessories and fabrics.
+Use this guide to narrow your choice before you get bogged down in small details like the number of rooms, awnings, accessories and fabrics.

-First, let’s talk about the seasons!
+First, let’s talk about tent seasons

 Tents have a season rating, these ratings are not stamped on the tent according to standards or guidelines, they are just a guide.